Skip to product information

 • Good condition of conservation.

-To His Royal Highness the Duke of Parma and Piacenza, my good Cousin and Brother
+His Royal Highness the Duke of Parma and Placentia, my dear Cousin and Brother.

-The Duke of Parma and Piacenza, the recipient of this letter from Dom Pedro II, was called Roberto Carlos Luis Maria de Bourbon-Parma.
+The Duke of Parma and Piacenza, the recipient of this letter from Dom Pedro II, was named Roberto Carlos Luís Maria de Bourbon-Parma.
 He was born and died in Italy (1848-1907) and was the last sovereign of the extinct Duchy of Parma and Piacenza, marking the end of the Bourbon-Parma dynasty.

 This fortune also allowed him to attract the attention of European princesses.
 He married a cousin, Maria Pia, daughter of King Ferdinand II of the Two Sicilies and Archduchess Maria Theresa of Austria.
-They had twelve children, half of whom were intellectually disabled as a result of consanguinity.
-After Maria Pia's death, Robert married a second time, Maria Antonia of Portugal, daughter of the deposed King Michael I of Portugal.
-This union produced twelve more children!
+They had twelve children, half of whom had intellectual disabilities, a consequence of consanguinity.
+After the death of Maria Pia, Robert married a second time to Maria Antonia of Portugal, daughter of the deposed King Miguel I of Portugal.
+Twelve more children were born from this union!

 But what was his relationship with Dom Pedro II?
-To put it simply, the Duke was a son-in-law of Ferdinand II of the Two Sicilies, who was both a cousin of Dom Pedro II (through his mother) and his brother-in-law through Empress Teresa Cristina, sister of Ferdinand and wife of Dom Pedro II.
+To simplify, the Duke was a son-in-law of Ferdinand II of the Two Sicilies, who was both a cousin of Dom Pedro II (through their mothers) and his brother-in-law through Empress Teresa Cristina, Ferdinand's sister and Dom Pedro II's wife.

-In addition to this unusual recipient, I found this envelope found in France interesting because of its intact imperial wax seal, since the letter was opened from the top.
-No one knows where the letter ended up, nor its contents.
-It was probably a congratulations on the birth of a child (24 opportunities!), Christmas, or those types of events that helped maintain the bond, despite the distance.
-These details and, of course, the Emperor's handwritten line, will excite the growing number of collectors interested in the Brazilian royal family.
+Besides this recipient with an unusual destiny, I found it interesting that this envelope, found in France, had its imperial wax seal intact, even though the letter was opened from the top.
+It is unknown where the letter ended up, nor its contents.
+It was probably a congratulatory message for the birth of a child (24 opportunities!), Christmas, or similar events that helped maintain the connection despite the distance.
+These details and, of course, the Emperor's handwritten signature, will enthrall the growing number of collectors interested in the Brazilian royal family.

 View full details